-- ERA monitors and takes action on other standards, model codes, and codes such as the IGCC, ASHRAE, LEED, etc. Of particular interest this year has been the IGCC 2012.
-As is also the case in ASHRAE 189.1, reflective roofs are required in ASHRAE zones 1-3 and ballasted roofs are permitted as an exception in zones 4 and above.
+- ERA monitors and takes action on other standards, model codes, and codes such as the IGCC, ASHRAE, LEED, etc.

 The LCA study was commissioned in early 2008 to collect and summarize the best available life cycle impact data for the most popular low-slope roofing systems in North America.
 Outreach efforts continue to educate architects, roof consultants, and others about the Life Cycle Impact of EPDM, stressing that LCA is to be included as part of developing codes and standards when appropriate.